salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/README.md

 ENTRYPOINT ["dotnet", "sample-mvc-v2.dll"]
 ```

-After completing the dockerfile file, we can start dockerizing both applications and build the image.
+After completing the dockerfile file, we can start dockerizing both applications and build the images.
 Use the build command as follows.

 ```
 docker build -t mesalman/app:v1 -f docker-deployment-v1/Dockerfile .
 docker build -t mesalman/app:v2 -f docker-deployment-v2/Dockerfile .
 ```

-This will create 2 docker images tagged with "mesalman/app:v1" and "mesalman/app:v2".
+This will create 2 docker images tagged with "mesalman/app:v1" and "mesalman/app:v2" respectively.
 See below.

 **Docker image for mesalman/app:v1**